YijingZhou33/Animated-heat-map-combined-with-choropleth-map/README.md

 The second part is to plot the heat map.
 Folium has leaflet external plugins, which could generate them.
 I think the hardest parts are to figure out the data structure required for heat map and create list comprehension after cleaning up the raw data.

 ## How to use
-Run the `Animated heat map combined with choropleth map.ipynb` and all the data needed are stored in `/data` and `/shanghai`.
+Run the `Animated heat map combined with choropleth map.ipynb` and all the data needed are stored in `/data`.

 ## Additional Information